juha-h/baresip-studio/README.md

 encapsulation.

-The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android after applying reg.c-patch to re/src/sipreg/reg.c.
+The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android.
+Use latest versions of baresip, re, and rem.
+Then apply reg.c-patch to re/src/sipreg/reg.c.
 The patch is needed due to re timer sometimes firing too late.

 After cloning the project, in android-studio: